acledsInc/TIM_DMA_ILI9341_SPI_DMA/README.md

 All source code made from reference of sample code at CH32V003 EVT for TSSOP-20pin WCH-CH32V003F4P6.
-This MPU has advance TIM1, TIM2, ADC, SPI, I2S and DMA functions compatible as ARM STM32F0XX series hardware, with standard HAL library code style for MounRiver Studio V2.1.0 (used dark theme same as vsCode)
+This MPU has advance TIM1, TIM2, ADC, SPI, I2S and DMA functions compatible as ARM STM32F0XX series hardware, with standard HAL library code style for MounRiver Studio V2.1.0 (used dark theme same as vsCode) MounRiver Studio included WCH-Toolchain(GCC8) for the RISCV-32bit-gcc compiler with source code editor.
 ![MounRiver-Studio-V2 10](https://github.com/user-attachments/assets/1a961f86-08be-48a6-9338-c94715416733)

 Flash tool used WCH-LinkE-Mini.
 (GND, SWD, VCC connected to GND, PD1, VCC of CH32V003F4P6).